bluespec/Piccolo/Tests/README.txt

     $ make test64

 The former uses one of the RV32 simulators in the 'builds' directory and runs it on all relevant RV32 ISA tests.
-A console log is captured in 'test32.log', and a per-ISA log is captured in the 'Logs/' directory.
+A per-ISA log is captured in the 'Logs/' directory.

 The latter uses one of the RV64 simulators in the 'builds' directory and runs it on all relevant RV64 ISA tests.
-A console log is captured in 'test64.log', and a per-ISA log is captured in the 'Logs/' directory.
+A per-ISA log is captured in the 'Logs/' directory.

 Please edit the Makefile if you want to use a different simulator build.

-It uses the standard Linux facility 'logsave' to save a console log.
-If you do not have 'logsave' installed, please either install it, or edit the Makefile to avoid using it.

 Each of these 'make' commands uses the Python program 'Run_regression.py', described below to orchestrate the work.